mako-framework/docs/02_routing_and_controllers/04_response.md

 });
 ```

-The `File` response sender lets you stream a file to the client.
-The file download will be resumable, something that can be very useful when downloading large files.
+The `File` response sender enables memory-efficient streaming of files to the client.
+Downloads are resumable, which is particularly beneficial for large files.

 ```
 $responseBody = new File('/path/to/file.ext');